influxdata/helm-charts/charts/kapacitor/README.md

 ## Prerequisites

 - Kubernetes 1.4+
-- PV provisioner support in the underlying infrastructure (optional)
+- PersistentVolume (PV) provisioner support in the underlying infrastructure (optional)

 ## Installing the Chart